mindbergh/Liso/Readme.txt

         [DES-3] Description of Files for checkpoint1
         [DES-4] Description of Design for checkpoint2
         [DES-5] Description of Files for checkpoint2
+        [DES-4] Description of Design for checkpoint3
+        [DES-5] Description of Files for checkpoint3

 [DES-2] Description of Design for checkpoint1
 --------------------------------------------------------------------------------